JMRI: Technical Info

 Alternately, if you'd like to edit code with your favorite text editor and compile it from a command line, please see the page of instructions for building with Ant.

-For your first small contributions, e.g. a new decoder file or small bug fix, please fill out a new "Patches" entry on SourceForge using our patches page (click new on the middle-left, then fill out the resulting form).
+For initial and/or small contributions, e.g. a new decoder file or small bug fix, you can fill out a new "issue" on GitHub.
 You can attach the entire file there.
-If it's multiple files, and you're using an IDE like NetBeans, it's very easy to create a "diff patch file" to carry your changes, and that will save us a significant amount of work merging them in.
+If it's more than one files, and you're using an IDE like NetBeans, it's very easy to create a "diff patch file" to carry your changes, and that will save us a significant amount of work merging them in.
 Please see the instructions for creating a patch file with NetBeans.

 It saves us a lot of work if, before you create and send the patch file, you make sure that your copy of the code is up to date, and that the unit tests all work.